-Race and politics are closely linked and ethnic group is one of the most prominent and non-changeable characteristics of a person.
+Race and politics are closely linked and ethnic group is one of the most prominent and immutable characteristics of a person.
 In societies where there are no formal impediments associated with race, racism still permeates political life and constitutes a lens through which a person looks and is looked at in the world.

 The ethnic group forms an important collective consciousness and its members usually have shared experiences.
-A significant part of this sharing involves the group's perceptions especificoof society in general and its specific political interests.
+A significant part of this sharing involves the group's perceptions f society in general and the group’s specific political interests.
 Organizations fighting for the rights of minorities are important institutions in Western democracies and factors such as socioeconomic class, geographic distribution, group norms, and experiences of discrimination affect the relationship between race and politics.

-Experiences of discrimination and perceptions of equal opportunities in a society are important to build a strong group identity.
+Experiences of discrimination and perceptions of equal opportunities, or lack there of, in a society are important in building a strong group identity.
 In addition, they give a sense of alienation from society that can diminish confidence in institutions and mediate participation or abstention in politics.
-People from an ethnic group who believe they suffer discrimination are more likely to support a party that has a tradition of defending minority rights.
+People from an ethnic group who feel discriminated against are more likely to support a party that has a tradition of defending minority rights.
 However, personal experiences of discrimination motivate individuals to punish the ruling party, even if it has a tradition of defending minorities.
 Moreover, experiences of discrimination are not equal.
 Political discrimination typically manifests itself as laws, policies, and other systemic measures can motivate individuals to participate in politics.
 In contrast, societal discrimination typically manifests itself in interpersonal forms such as verbal attacks from colleagues and can diminish feelings of effectiveness that can, in turn, decrease political participation.

 Socioeconomic status is particularly important because resources, such as education, facilitate political participation and can have a moderating effect.
-This is because the more central the social position, the lower its support for issues of interest to the group.
-People are com classe alta typically better treated by peers and have higher levels of confidence while people in the may have morecom classe baixo experiences of being cheated, leading to ao levels of confidence.
+This is because as a group occupies a more central social position, it will have lower support for group specific issues.
+People from affluent social classes are typically better treated by peers and have higher levels of confidence while people in lower classes may have more experiences of being cheated, leading to lower levels of confidence.
 However, it is important to distinguish the effects of income and education, the most prominent components of socioeconomic status.
-Income is generally linked to support to established authorities and greater institutional trust, while education, as a cognitive mobilizer, is linked to lower trust and more political participation.
-Low-income people typically have fewer resources to create and maintain civic associations and as a result have fewer opportunities for political participation. menores
+Income is generally linked to support to established authorities and greater institutional trust, while education, as a cognitive mobilizer, is linked to lower trust and greater political participation.
+Low-income people typically have fewer resources to create and maintain civic associations and as a result have fewer opportunities for political participation.

 Population size is a consistent predictor of the political activity of minority groups.
 Studies in several countries show that geographical distribution increases the level of political activity of minorities.
 In the UK, when the proportion of an ethnic group increases in a neighbourhood, the likelihood of its members voting increases.
-Studies on the effects of participation in voluntary associations can increase political involvement, because it develops civic skills that facilitate engagement and mobilize individuals, but conditioned to the type of association.
+Studies on the effects of participation in voluntary associations can increase political involvement, because it develops civic skills that facilitate engagement and mobilize individuals but conditioned to the type of association.